abhishekprakash256/website-deployment/deploy_guide.md

 - For Testing and Checking a service don't reset the nginx certs as that are limited and comment the steps in nginx.yml in provsion steps
 - In the rollback-provsion-steps as well the file -> rollback-nginx.yml
+- if there is no change into the nginx conf just commnet in the deploy and rollback as well

 ### **Rollback**